varya/steroids/_posts/cloud_services/2013-12-03-plugin-config.markdown

 You can then develop locally with the regular Steroids workflow, and you only need to access the build service to build your `.ipa`/`.apk` once you're ready to release your app (or you want to change your plugins).

 Please note that all plugins are configured solely via the Build Service.
-This means that they aren't defined in the local config.ios.xml and config.android.xml files.
+This means that they aren't defined in the local `config.ios.xml` and `config.android.xml` files.

 ## Private repository in Github

 You will need:

-* Restricted account for your plugin
+* A restricted account for your plugin
-* Personal access token
+* A personal access token
-* Url to your plugin’s repository
+* The URL to your plugin’s repository

 If your plugin’s repository is not public, you need to provide build service with credentials.
 Create a personal access token from *My account* > *Applications*.